alyssating/CS201-p3-markov2/README.md

 <details>
 <summary>Question 1: Base Markov hypotheses</summary>

-If there are *N* characters in the training text and we want to generate *T* characters of random text, we claimed that the runtime complexity to do so using `BaseMarkov` should be O(*N*+*T*), that is, the runtime should scale with the sum of *N* and *T*.
+If there are *N* characters in the training text and we want to generate *T* characters of random text, we claimed that the runtime complexity to do so using `BaseMarkov` should be O(*NT*), that is, the runtime should scale with the product of *N* and *T*.
 If that is true, what would you hypothesize about the empirical runtime of the program (that is, the actual time, measured in seconds, for the program to execute)?
-Specifically, answer the following under the O(*N*+*T*) assumption:
+Specifically, answer the following under the O(*NT*) assumption:

 - If we double *N* and we double *T*, how would you expect the runtime to change?
 - If *N* is much larger than *T* and we double *T* but not *N*, how would you expect the runtime to change?